wynsmic/Projet_ReactNodeJsMongo/README.md

 This projet is for training only.
 Althought it is not finished yet, it can be used as a boilerplate.

+Once finished, it aims to be enhanced user experienced market place.
+Drag and drop will be the basis of such UX, together with machine learning feature able to recommand best sets of goods !

 ### Configuration
 - **Platform:** node